ndabAP/vue-command/README.md

 To fully simulate a full command circle a built-in command has to follow these steps:

+1. Add the programm to the `executed` `Set` property
-1. Increase the history pointer
+2. Increase the history pointer
-2. Emit command executing started
+3. Emit command executing started
-3. Tell terminal there is a command in progress
+4. Tell terminal there is a command in progress
-4. Push the `Stdout` component into the `history` property
+5. Push the `Stdout` component into the `history` property
-5. Execute actual task
+6. Execute actual task
-6. Exit the command with the injected `terminate` function
+7. Exit the command with the injected `terminate` function

 ### Autocompletion resolver